cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 a reported estimate for, say, June 10th may first be available in the API on June 14th and subsequently revised on June 16th.

+### Limitations

+This data source is based on data provided to us by a lab testing company.
+They can report on a portion of United States COVID-19 Antigen tests, but not all of them, and so this source only represents those tests known to them.
+Their coverage may vary across the United States.

+### Missingness

+When fewer than 50 tests are reported in a state on a specific day, no data is reported for that area on that day; an API query for all reported states on that day will not include it.

+When fewer than 50 tests are reported in an HRR or MSA on a specific day, and not enough samples can be filled in from the parent state, no data is reported for that area on that day; an API query for all reported geographic areas on that day will not include it.

 ## Flu Tests